 Your soul has two lives.
 One is within the body, and the other is outside it.

 There are many paths but choose the path that is best for you.

 If you are patient and industrious, you must avoid lazy people.

 Pythagorean Theorem Quotes

-- Educate the children, and it won’t be necessary to punish the men.
+Educate the children.
+It won’t be necessary to punish the men.

 Mathematical Days to Celebrate

 Square Root Day – This day is celebrated like Pythagorean Theory Day.
 The date must match the Square Root.
 The next Square Root Day is May 5, 2025.
 The last one this century is September 9, 2081.

 e-Day – This day celebrates the mathematical constant, which has a stated value of 2.7182818.
 Appropriately enough, it is celebrated each year on February 7 (2/7).

 Pi Day – Again, the celebration of a mathematical constant, 3.1415926535, etc. The day is celebrated on March 14 (3/14).